Written by Terry Smith

 UK’s best electric fence sprayer [TESTED] for Cuprinol and Ronseal

-Electric fence sprayers make light work of a tedious job, i wish I bought one sooner – if you’re looking for a manual garden sprayer though, please follow the link provided as they are equally useful for thinner stains and treatments, probably better, but if you want to spray paint, read on!
-I tested the best fence sprayers and found I can spray a 5ft panel in about 2 minutes, maybe a bit less, and I can spray a 4ft panel in about a minute without pushing myself.
-That’s not watered down and wishy washy either, this is Ronseal one coat fence life!
+Electric fence sprayers make light work of a tedious job, I wish I bought one sooner – if you’re looking for a manual garden sprayer though, please follow the link provided as they are equally useful for thinner stains and treatments, probably better, but if you want to spray paint, read on!
+I tested the best fence sprayers and found I can spray a 5ft panel in about 2 minutes, maybe a bit less, and I can spray a 4ft panel in about a minute without pushing myself IF I thin the paint right down so it requires multiple coats – on the other hand the Wagner Fence & Decking Paint Sprayer takes about 4-5 mins a panel but only needs two coats even on bare wood!
+That’s not watered down and wishy washy either, this is Ronseal one coat fence life and in my test today, the Cuprinol ducks back fence paint which is like tar 🙂 !
 Hard to believe I know, I was shocked by the commercial performance with a low price tag myself.
-Here’s a look at the top three best electric fence sprayers that made it to my tests in the UK:
+I never get tired of using these sprayers 😀 Here’s a look at the top three best electric fence sprayers that made it to my tests in the UK but by miles the Wagner wins and is almost untouchable:

 As you’ll see though, electric fence sprayers aren’t all even and the Wagner was the real standout:

 PRO TIP: Please, please before buying an electric fence sprayer ensure that you have a good mask and read the spraying safety instructions carefully.
 Your lungs will not thank you for breathing in fence paints, paint and wood preservatives in particular.
-These electric fence sprayers will allow a fine mist so be careful.
+These electric fence sprayers will allow a fine mist so be careful which I avoid if you check my videos.
 Here’s a look at my mask after spraying a couple of panels so you can see what I kept out:

 I found out something interesting too as I tested multiple electric fence sprayers – all the research and reviews you read online is anecdotal based on just one test.
 If those reviewers or researchers had a few in their hand like I did, they would be able to draw genuine conclusions.
 The real answers are in the testing.
 For example.
 The paint sprayers Ginour and VonHaus are decent enough in their own right, but as a fence sprayer they are no where near the capability or comfort compared to the Wagner fence sprayer.
 You’re probably thinking that’s a bold statement to be making about products online.
 Well, after testing, I can definitely make that assertion and here’s a look how I genuinely rate them after personally testing extensively: